iamdudeman/sola-game-engine/README.md

   * Consider adding tool to rasterize fonts
   * Research build tooling of some sort
     * Take a main java file and build for a platform maybe?
+* SolaGraphics
+  * SpriteGraphics needs ability to utilize BlendModeComponent
+  * SolaGraphics could cull entities that are outside the camera viewport
+* SolaGui Stuff
+  * GuiElementContainer
+    * Consider adding anchor support to Stream or a new container to be able to easily center things?
 * Figure out how to handle TouchInput
   * Primarily for browser
   * touchstart end and move all hard coded to MouseButton.Primary